 The illustrations are used with the permission of their owners: Dole and Sun Design is a registered trademark of Dole Packaged Foods, LLC.
 Coca-Cola and the contour bottle design are registered trademarks of The Coca-Cola Company.
 McDonald's and the "Golden Arches" logo are registered service marks of McDonald's Corporation.
-The "Woolmark" logo is a registered certification mark of Woolmark Americas, Inc. The International Game Fish Association and logo is a registered collective membership mark of International Game Fish Association.
-The "Flying Lady" mascot is a registered trademark of Bayerische Motoren Werke AG.
+The "Woolmark" logo is a registered certification mark of Woolmark Americas, Inc. The International Game Fish Association, Inc. The "Flying Lady" mascot is a registered trademark of Bayerische Motoren Werke AG.
 Gillette and SensorExcel are registered trademarks of The Gillette Company LLC.

-This reflects information available as of January 15, 2021.
+This reflects information available as of January 15, 2022.